T3DocumentationStarter/Public-Info-055/Documentation/Configuration/Index.rst

 the folder "typo3conf/sites/" doesn't exist the default site configuration file will be added upon installation.

 .. code-block:: yaml
-   errorContentSource: 't3://page?uid=87' // change the uid=x
+   errorContentSource: 't3://page?uid=87' #change this: the number after uid= reflects the uid from the 404-page

 .. note::
    You might need to adjust the settings for the "Error Handling" as well as for the extension "news" by editing